Insurance, visa and safety information

 If you are a European citizen, you do not require a visa for travel within the European Union.
 However, please be sure to comply with any local regulations regarding registration processes for foreign nationals.

-If you are not a European citizen or if you are travelling to a country outside of the European Union, contact as soon as possible the responsible embassy to find out about current visa requirements.
+If you are a non-EU citizen or staying outside the European Union, please contact the relevant embassy/representation as soon as possible to find out about the current visa requirements and the application process.
 Visa applications can take a long time, so you should at least be informed about the procedures in good time.

 There are always special regulations per country that you may not realise at first.
 Examples include Australia, where you have to present a TOEFL test with your visa documents, or other countries where you are required to return shortly after the end of the semester, as the partner universities are the guarantors of the study visa and are therefore responsible for you, such as Japan.